hashicorp/vagrant/docs/provisioners/puppet.md

   config.vm.provision :puppet, :options => "--verbose --debug"
 {% endhighlight %}

+## Overriding Facts

+Puppet uses [Facter](http://puppetlabs.com/puppet/related-projects/facter/) to quickly gather information about the nodes that Puppet runs on.
+Sometimes, for testing or because you don't like what Facter determined, you want to override the values that it collects.
+Vagrant exposes an easy way to do this:

+{% highlight ruby %}
+  config.vm.provision :puppet, :facter => { "operatingsystem" => "Debian" }
+{% endhighlight %}

+The above will override the `$operatingsystem` variable that you normally get access to in Puppet manifests from Facter with "Debian."

 ## Configuring the Puppet Provisioning Path

 In order to run Puppet, Vagrant has to mount the specified manifests directory as a